vatpac-technology/sops/docs/client/maestro.md

 6. `%` if manual delay (other than zero) has been assigned
 7. `+` if the flight must cross the feeder-fix at published speed
 8. `*` if the FDR is not coupled to a radar track
-9. Total delay required (based on the initial `ETA`)
+9. Delay required (based on the initial `ETA`)
 10. Delay remaining (based on the current `ETA`)

+Each airport may define additional custom label layouts for specific positions; refer to individual SOPs for details.

+![Maestro Window](./img/maestro.png)

+#### Delay Figures

+In enroute views, only the enroute portion of the required and remaining delay is displayed.
+In runway views, the total delay required and remaining is displayed.

 The total delay required remains unchanged as the flight absorbs delay.
 The remaining delay progressively reduces as delay is absorbed.
 When the remaining delay reads `0`, all required delay has been absorbed.

+<!-- TODO: Add screenshot, and explanation of ENR vs. TMA delay -->

 !!! note
     After a flight has passed the feeder fix, the ETA stops being updated, thus, the remaining delay figures will not change once the flight enters the TMA.

-![Maestro Window](./img/maestro.png)

-In feeder views, the delay required, and delay remaining fields will only display the enroute portion of the delay.
-Runway views will display the total delay required and/or remaining.

-<!-- TODO: Add screenshot, and explanation of ENR vs. TMA delay -->

 ### Flight States